lattejed/LJSelectionView/README.md

 All included classes are configurable for common options and are easy to subclass or modify if they don't do exactly what you're looking for.

-# Usage
+## Usage
-Copy the four files: `LJSelectionViewController.m, LJSelectionView.m, LJSelectionItemView.m and LJSelectionRectView.m` and their headers to your project.
+Copy the four files: `LJSelectionViewController.m`, `LJSelectionView.m`, `LJSelectionItemView.m` and `LJSelectionRectView.m` and their headers to your project.
 Make sure all outlets are hooked up in IB or in code and you should be good to go.

-# License
+## License
 An MIT license is included in the root directory of this repo.

-# Arc Support
+## Arc Support
 LJSelectionView supports both ARC and non-ARC projects without modification.

-# Testing
+## Testing
 The included application tests are not automated in any way.
 To run the tests, open the project in Xcode and press ⌘-U.

-# Forking / Copying
+## Forking / Copying
 If you fork/copy this repo I recommend you link the `pre-commit` file in `.hooks` to your local `.git/hooks` directory.
 It copies the main source files and their headers from the demo project to the root directory.
 I didn't think a submodule was worthwhile in this case.